 Shreveport, LA

-Shreveport is a city of approximately 218,000 residents, located in northwest Louisiana.
-Most of the city is in Caddo Parish.
-While recent years have seen a slight decline in commercial sex-related arrests, the Shreveport Police Department insists that prostitution is a still a formidable problem in the city.
-To address the issue, SPD officers utilize several demand-driven tactics to identify and apprehend sex buyers.
+Shreveport is a city of approximately 190,000 residents, located in northwest Louisiana.
+Most of the city lies within Caddo Parish.
+While recent years have seen a slight decline in commercial sex-related arrests, the Shreveport Police Department has insisted that prostitution is a still a formidable problem in the city, and includes sex trafficking a numerous related crimes occurring in commercial sex transactions.
+Among the documented related crimes have been the endangerment of infants present during commercial sex, and other crimes of violence and drug offenses.
+To address these crimes, SPD officers utilize several demand-driven tactics to identify and apprehend sex buyers.
 In September 2013, the Shreveport Police Department announced a “zero tolerance” policy regarding prostitution.

 Reverse Stings